-The temperature of your spider's habitat should hover around 70 to 85 F (21 to 30 C) with a humidity level of 75 to 80 percent.
+The temperature of your spider's habitat should hover around 70 to 85 degrees Fahrenheit (21 to 30 degrees Celsius) with a humidity level of 75 to 80 percent.
 Supplemental heat is usually not necessary unless you keep your house cool.
-In this case, supplement heat by placing a specially designed heating pad underneath one side of your spider's habitat.
+In this case, supplement heat by placing a specially designed heating pad underneath only one side of your spider's habitat.
 This allows your pet to move to a cooler location should it need to escape the warmth.
-Evaporation from your spider's water dish should provide enough relative humidity, preventing the need to mist the enclosure
+Evaporation from your spider's water dish should provide enough relative humidity, preventing the need to mist inside the enclosure.

 Food and Water

-Like most tarantulas, this Central American carnivore prefers eating live prey with a strong affinity for crickets.
-This means, in addition to caring for your pet spider, you will also need to carefully care for its food source alongside it.
-Grasshoppers, beetles, and cockroaches can also be caught and fed to your pet, just make sure they have been dining on pesticide-free foliage.
-The occasional small lizard or pinky mouse can also be offered periodically for added protein.
+Like most tarantulas, this carnivore prefers eating live prey; it has a strong affinity for crickets.
+This means that in addition to caring for your pet spider, you will also need to carefully raise its food source.
+Grasshoppers, beetles, and cockroaches can also be caught and fed to your pet, just make sure the foods you choose have been dining on pesticide-free foliage.
+The occasional pinky mouse can also be offered periodically for added protein.

-Feed your pet tarantula at least once a week, noting its growth and an increase in appetite.
-Be sure to remove uneaten food from the cage, as this can stress your spider and decaying remains can cause unhealthy conditions in its habitat.
+Feed your pet tarantula at least once a week, noting its increase in appetite.
+Be sure to remove uneaten food from the cage, as the movement can stress your spider; remove any decaying remains as they can cause unhealthy conditions in the habitat.

 Provide an easily accessible water bowl as both a drinking and humidity source for your pet.
 Change the water daily and be sure to scoop up any substrate that becomes soaked with spills to prevent rot and bacterial growth.
 Provide clean and clear non-chlorinated water into a shallow dish.
 Add climb-out rocks to prevent accidental drowning because the book lungs (air-flow vents) are located on the spider's lower abdomen.

 Common Health Problems

-Tarantulas are typically hardy breeds of spiders and seldom fall ill.
-However, falls are something to look out for.
-Even a shortfall can be enough to rupture a tarantula's eggshell-like abdomen, resulting in death.
-For this reason, it is necessary to always sit (preferably on a carpeted floor) while handling your pet.
+Tarantulas are typically hardy breeds of spiders that seldom fall ill.
+However, falls are the main thing to prevent.
+Even a fall from a short distance can be enough to rupture a tarantula's eggshell-like abdomen, resulting in death.
+For this reason, it is necessary to always sit in a low spot (preferably on a carpeted floor) while handling your pet.